-As previously disclosed in Profound's MD&A for the year ended December 31, 2021, management determined a material weakness existed in the Company's internal control over financial reporting related to share-based compensation expense over the review of inputs utilized in the calculation of the share-based compensation expense.
-A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements may not be prevented or detected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.
+In connection with the assessment of the effectiveness of our internal control over financial reporting, management identified a material weakness that existed as of September 30, 2022, in the control environment.